frederic2ec/artikjs/README.md

 ### It's time to ditch Jquery !

 * In many ways thanks to jQuery, jQuery itself is no longer needed.
 Switch to Artik 😉 🧊

+### A note for non developpers or beginners

+* if you make changes to Artik.js either by accident or intentionnaly don't forget to compile it again.